confluentinc/cp-docker-images/docs/quickstart.rst

         -e ZOOKEEPER_CLIENT_PORT=32181 \
         confluentinc/cp-zookeeper:3.2.1

   This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:3.2.1`` container and name it ``zookeeper``.
-We also specify that we want to use host networking and pass in the required parameter for running ZooKeeper: ``ZOOKEEPER_CLIENT_PORT``.
+You also specify that you want to use host networking and pass in the required parameter for running ZooKeeper: ``ZOOKEEPER_CLIENT_PORT``.
 For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

-  We'll check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.
+  Check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.
 The command to do that is:

   .. sourcecode:: bash

     docker logs zookeeper

-  With this command, we're referencing the container name we want to see the logs for.
+  With this command, you're referencing the container name that you want to see the logs for.
 To list all containers (running or failed), you can always run ``docker ps -a``.
 This is especially useful when running in detached mode.

   When you output the logs for ZooKeeper, you should see the following message at the end of the log output: